 Features of Google Analytics

-Following are the features explained below.
+Given below are the features mentioned:

 1. Traffic Reporting

 These Google Analytics features are all about measuring the traffic and their flow on your site.
-This includes session durations, measuring bounce rates and measuring new visitors and people who visit your site often; it also has the ability to show how your visitors come to the site and what phones or internet connections they use to access it.
+This includes session durations, measuring bounce rates, and measuring new visitors and people who visit your site often; it also has the ability to show how your visitors come to the site and what phones or internet connections they use to access it.

 2. Conversion Tracking